sealfur/sealfur-com/src/index.md

 layout: 'layouts/home.html'
 intro:
   subtitle: 'This isn’t a thing yet.
 But it will be soon.'
+featuredClippings:
+  title: 'selected clippings'
+  summary: 'I collect articles to share with other people.
+Here’s just a few to give you a taste.
+(Actually, I’m just playing with 11ty’s “Collections” feature.
+This will probably be used for some featured blog posts or something.)'
 ---

 My intention is to make it [an 11ty site](https://www.11ty.dev/) so that I can blog using markdown and git alone.
 Also, I want to build a repository of resources about certain topics to refer people to when they ask me questions.